Last week, a friend left fresh, home-baked bread on our doorstep.

 You may also enjoy the Facebook live conversation I had on 30th April 2020 with Ray and Renaid Almgren, reposted on the Enliven Blog Facebook page.

-Also see OT—leaven forbidden from Passover and holy offerings.
+Also, see OT—leaven was forbidden from Passover and holy offerings.

 In the Bible, a God-given name speaks to identity and destiny.
 “House of Bread,” was not only descriptive, it was also prophetic.
 Bethlehem was to be a place of Divine destiny—the future birthplace of King David, and of Jesus Christ; one of whose names is, “The Bread of Life.”